Passionate & powerful

 Immediately after returning from that tour, he recorded his next release, “Stomp”.
 The single was heard by John Marks (Sirius XM The Highway) and set for exclusive release while Jared was still in the works of recording the video for the song.
 Jared claimed, “It was like the heavens opened up, and for some reason I was the one who was blessed that day.
 It was just an email, but it felt that good to know something you had so much fun and work into creating would get the mass attention of Sirius XM.”
 His continued mix of humor and gratitude was felt each week as his song continued to play on the station and eventually host their “On The Horizon” program.

 Stomp also received exclusive attention from Zuus Country television for its video, and was later released to VEVO.
 The song gained support from radio stations everywhere, and climbed to no. 55 on the charts.

 Jared Blake spent years being told he has “the voice,” and he has lent his unique sound to voice over work in the demo world for artists and to the weekly syndicated broadcast of CT40 with Bob Kingsley.

 Jared Blake’s concentration to his fans and staying on the road remains his focus, show-after-show, and into the wee hours of the morning.
-His sound has been compared to Bob Segar and Travis Tritt mixed with a little Chris Daughtry.
+His sound has been described as Bob Seger and Chris Stapleton mixed with a little Rob Zombie.

 There’s no doubt Jared has one of the most powerful voices to hit the country scene, and once heard, it’s never forgotten.
 Jared has played with artists like Lee Brice, Thompson Square, The Band Perry, John Rich, and Randy Houser.
 He has headlined or opened for events like The Lonestar Rally, Sturgis Bike Rally, Country USA, and many more.